SetKu/WaveFuncCollapse/README.md

 You can use this project by manually copying its source or including it in a Cargo workspace.
 For the moment, the package has not been published to [crates.io](https://crates.io).

-A good place to start getting familiar with the source is `wfc/src/lib.rs`, which holds the majority of the actual `Wave` code.
-To include this code in Rust, use the prelude with `use wfc::prelude::*;`.
+A good place to start getting familiar with the source is `wavefc/src/lib.rs`, which holds the majority of the actual `Wave` code.
+To include this code in Rust, use the prelude with `use wavefc::prelude::*;`.

 Copyright © Zachary Morden 2022